-On September 9, 2022, we bought royalties on the worldwide net sales of Zejula by GSK for \$35 million.
+On September 9, 2022, we bought royalties on the worldwide net sales of Zejula (niraparib) by GSK.
 Zejula is an oral small molecule inhibiting poly-ADP ribose polymerase ("PARP") 1 and PARP2.
 It is approved in the United States, European Union, Japan and China for the treatment of ovarian cancer in several settings including first-line maintenance treatment.
 The PARP family of proteins detects and repairs single strand DNA breaks by the base-excision repair pathway.
-Additional indications in development include endometrial cancer, HER2-negative breast cancer, non-small cell lung cancer, and metastatic castrate-sensitive prostate cancer, which was submitted for approval to the EMA in April 2022.
+Additional indications in development include endometrial cancer, non-small cell lung cancer and metastatic castrate-sensitive prostate cancer.
+In February 2023, Zejula was approved by the EMA in combination with Zytiga (abiraterone-acetate), in the form of a dual action tablet, plus prednisolone, for the treatment of metastatic castration-resistant prostate cancer and breast cancer gene mutations (germline and/or somatic) in whom chemotherapy is not clinically indicated.

-Zejula is marketed by GSK worldwide excluding certain Asian territories, for all indications except for prostate cancer, which pending regulatory approvals, will be marketed by Johnson & Johnson.
-Takeda Pharmaceutical Company Limited markets Zejula in Japan for all indications, as well as Taiwan and South Korea for all ex-prostate cancer indications.
-Zai Lab markets Zejula in China.
+Zejula is marketed by GSK worldwide excluding certain Asian territories, for all indications except for prostate cancer, which is marketed by Johnson & Johnson.
+Takeda markets Zejula in Japan for all indications, as well as Taiwan and South Korea for all ex-prostate cancer indications.
+Zai Lab Ltd. markets Zejula in China.

-Our royalty entitlement represents one-half a percentage on worldwide net sales of Zejula by GSK and on royalties received by GSK sublicensees.
-Royalties are collected on a one-quarter lag basis and are expected to expire in the U.S. in the second quarter of 2031, in the EU in the first quarter of 2033 and in Japan in the second quarter of 2033.
+Our royalty entitlement represents 0.5% on worldwide net sales of Zejula by GSK and on royalties received by GSK sublicensees.
+Royalties are collected on a one-quarter lag basis and are expected to expire in the United States in the second quarter of 2031, in the European Union in the first quarter of 2033 and in Japan in the second quarter of 2033.